Password protected for licensing.

 This tube steel and slung leather lounge chair was inspired by the curves of desert landscapes and the structure of the tents that nomads use to cross them.

 I'm currently developing a final version of the Repose Lounge for the ShowPDX 2017 design competition.

 This work vest speculates on a future where water scarcity leads to a reevaluation of what is essential to a good product.
 The vest's exterior, liner, and insulation are all made from undyed cotton to avoid the wastewater created during the dyeing process.
 The lack of color does not compromise the aesthetic or functionality of the vest, instead the cloth takes on a patina that reflects how it’s used, making it more personalized the more it’s worn.

 The Human-Centered Design Project was a sixteen-week group design research project that I led alongside CCA graduate students.

 We chose motorcycle safety gear as our topic because of the rapidly growing market for motorcycles and scooters in Asia and the United States.
 We developed the project from initial research, through development within our clients aesthetic, to a final presentation of market and prototype.

 This is a simple laptop case that holds just the essentials.
 It slips inside your bag or carries like a briefcase.

 This tiny block set was designed for adults.
-Great to set out on the coffee table during parties or meetings, these facilitate natural breaks of eye contact and give the hands a tactile outlet that is as relaxing as it is engaging.
-Consider them a tiny pressure-release that stimulates conversation and creativity by tapping into our desire to fidget while talking.
+It's great to set out on the coffee table during parties or meetings, these facilitate natural breaks of eye contact and give the hands a tactile outlet that is as relaxing as it is engaging.
+Consider them a tiny pressure-release that stimulates conversation and creativity by tapping into our desire to fidget and break eye contact while talking.

 Narrow Road to the Deep North is a collaboration between graduate students from the American Film Institute and Harvard University.
 The trailer is currently being used to create a TV pilot.
 I assisted with production and lighting.